An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Hypothesis Testing and Multiple-Network Normality

-The two-vertex testing theory was later extended in \citet{xie_entrywise_2022} to the setting that $n\rho_n \gtrsim \log(n)$, and then further modified to use the one-step updated spectral embeddings as proposed in \citet{xie_efficient_2021}.
-Explicitly, using the one-step updated term, the author proposes a similar $T^2$ Hotelling test statistic using the asymptotic variance $\mathbf{G}(k)\inv$ per \cref{sec:efficiency}.
-Since $\mathbf{G}(k)\inv$ is no larger than the limiting variance $\mathbf{\Sigma}_{S}(k)$, \citet{xie_entrywise_2022} shows that the test statistic using the one-step updated embedding is asymptotically more powerful than the test statistic using $\hat T^2_S$.
-See \citet{xie_entrywise_2022} for the details concerning the construction of the one-step modified test statistic.
+Theory for two-vertex testing was later extended in \citet{xie_entrywise_2024} to the setting that $n\rho_n \gtrsim \log(n)$, and then further modified to use the one-step updated spectral embeddings as proposed in \citet{xie_efficient_2021}.
+Explicitly, using the one-step updated term, the author proposes a similar Hotelling-type $T^2$ test statistic using the asymptotic variance $\mathbf{G}(k)\inv$ per \cref{sec:parameter}.
+Since $\mathbf{G}(k)\inv$ is no larger than the limiting variance $\mathbf{\Sigma}_{S}(k)$, \citet{xie_entrywise_2024} shows that the test statistic using the one-step updated embedding is asymptotically more powerful than the test statistic using $\hat T^2_S$.